LieberInstitute/spatialDLPFC/code/analysis/README.md

 `02_nnSVG_pairwise_subset_shared.sh`

 `03_nnSVG_pairwise_combine_clusters_2.R`
 The second way we ran nnSVG was to merge/combine the clusters that we're trying to compare and run nnSVG with cluster as a covariate.
-We were able to do this all at once for pairs that didn't have any over-lappnig clusters.
+We were able to do this all at once for pairs that didn't have any over-lapping clusters.
 The scripts for this contain the word "combine_clusters", the results objects contain "merge_pairs."
 Scripts labeled with _2 was before making certain changed to the script that Lukas suggested.
 Results are here: `/dcs04/lieber/lcolladotor/spatialDLPFC_LIBD4035/spatialDLPFC/processed-data/rdata/spe/13_nnSVG/pairwise` This script combines the following pairs of clusters: 5 and 9, 4 and 16, 7 and 13.

 `03_nnSVG_pairwise_combine_clusters_2.sh`